 One way to protect your skin is to remember that skin dries out if it’s deprived of water.
 This dryness often causes itchiness, resulting in a condition commonly referred to as “winter itch.”

 “Most of us experience dry and itchy skin from time to time, but you should seek medical attention if discomfort becomes severe,” says Dr. Anjali Dahiya, a dermatologist at the Iris Cantor Women’s Health Center at New York-Presbyterian Hospital/Weill Cornell Medical Center.
 “The best thing you can do to relieve the itch is to moisturize your skin because, unfortunately, you can’t do anything about the weather.”
+If your hair is affected by the dry winter weather, read How to Make Your Hair Grow – From Biotin to Bear Grease.

 And, here are eight tips for keeping your skin hydrated in winter…